ivan-jaramillo/ivan-jaramillo/README.md

 * a calculator that handles simple arithmetic, but I'd like to make it be able to handle linear systems.

-* a small walking robot.
+* a robotic arm not unlike Tony Stark's DUM-E.

 I'm studying at the College of Wooster where I'm majoring in computer science, and am part of the pre-engineering program where I should be studying at